unraid/docs/docs/unraid-os/manual/storage-management.md

     Because the array is started, you can use the array as normal, but for best performance, we recommend you limit your usage.

-    Once again, you can patiently watch the progress, takes a long time too!
+    Once again, you can patiently watch the progress, it takes a long time too!
 All of the contents of the old data drive are now being reconstructed on what used to be your parity drive, but is now assigned as the replacement data drive._